 This is an ongoing series where you ask and I answer!
-If you have a money question, please fill out this form.

 Here we go!

 Hi Sarah, I know you like to encourage people to use money wisely and you do something called values-based spending. can you elaborate on what it is and how I can do something like that?